You can launch a single node Cloud Volumes ONTAP system in GCP by creating a working environment.

 Define Your Working Environment: Click Continue.

-Details & Credentials: Specify a cluster name, optionally add labels, and then specify credentials.
+Details & Credentials: Select a project, specify a cluster name, optionally add labels, and then specify credentials.

 The following table describes fields for which you might need guidance: